18 Things You Should Never Do to Your Lawn

 Don’t discount compost

 Top-dress your lawn with high-quality compost.
 Compost can bring depleted or damaged soil back to life, resulting in stronger root systems and happier plants.
 One teaspoon of compost contains a billion beneficial microorganisms that help create better soil structure and texture, which improves nutrient, water and air retention.

 To apply compost, spread it over your lawn with a shovel, aiming for a layer 1/4 to 1/2 in. thick.
 Then work it into the turf with a rake.
 It’s best to do this after aerating.
 Most garden centers sell bagged compost.
 But to cover an entire yard, you’re better off buying in bulk from a garden centre.
 Don’t worry about buying too much—any leftovers will benefit your garden and shrub beds.

 Want to do your part to help the honeybees?
 Try these six simple strategies.

 Don’t remove all fallen leaves

 Leaves have organic matter in them that is great for your soil.
 It works as a natural fertilizer, helping your grass to grow the following year.
 According to Sam Bauer, a turf grass researcher from the University of Minnesota, it can even suppress the growth of weeds as well.
 He recommends mulching the leaves by using a lawn mower (specifically with a specialized mulching blade, if you have one) over the leaves to cut them up.
 However, if you have huge piles of leaves on your lawn, it may be hard to mulch all at once (and yes, can smother your grass).
 Remove those piles until you have a good dusting of leaves around your lawn before mulching with your mower.

-Now that you know the things you should never do to your lawn, find out our best-ever gardening shortcuts to save time and money.
+Next, find out our best-ever gardening shortcuts to save time and money.